Highway 99 Tunnel Program Highway 99 Tunnel Program

 For information on the latest traffic impacts, visit the Current Work page.

 To support design development of the Fraser River Tunnel Project (FRTP), the design-builder is conducting a series of geotechnical investigations in the Fraser River (see activity table to the right for approximate schedule of activities), near the new tunnel’s portals and along the highway alignment in Richmond and Delta.
-Nearby residents and pedestrians may hear intermittent noise during pile driving operations.
+Nearby residents and pedestrians may hear intermittent noise during ground improvement and testing activities.

 The results of the investigative work will help inform the final design of the new tunnel and highway.